 - A little personal advice on reading reviews: Instead of reading them all, it’s best to skip the 1, 2 & 5-star reviews, and concentrate on the 3 and 4-star reviews.
 They normally give you the best idea when it comes to a certain accommodation and if it fits your wishes.

-Click here: To find the right hotel for yourself, or
+Here you go: To find the right hotel on Manhattan for yourself